mattmakai/fullstackpython.com/source/content/pages/03-programming-language/01-programming-language.markdown

 tested was not written in Python.

-## General Python programming language resources
+## General Python language resources
 * The [online Python tutor](http://www.pythontutor.com/) visually walks through code and shows how it executes on the Python interpreter.